s3ql/s3ql/rst/issues.rst

   error when it later turns out that the cache can not be committed to the backend.

-* S3QL currently supports only CONNECT-style proxying.
-Therefore, there may be compatibility issues with some proxy servers when using plain HTTP (i.e., when using the :cmdopt:`--no-ssl` option).
-A workaround for this case is to either use SSL connections (for which proxying is fully supported) or to use a direct connection.
+* When using python-dugong versions 3.3 or earlier, S3QL supports only CONNECT-style proxying, which may cause issues with some proxy servers when using plain HTTP.
+Upgrading to python-dugong 3.4 or newer removes this limitation.